Jump to main content

 Nested columns

-Columns can be nested infinitely by adding .row classes within columns.
-When nesting, remember to: • keep track of the context (available columns), which is equal to the number of columns spanned by the parent element. • Ensure .col-* classes are direct descendants of .row classes.
-Failing to do so will result in a broken layout.
+• keep track of the context (available columns), which is equal to the number of columns spanned by the parent element.

 Empty columns